wandb/docs/docs/support/plot_max_metric.md

 tags:
 - scatter plot
 ---
-The best way to do this is to create a scatter plot of the metric, go into the **Edit** menu, and select **Annotations**.
-From there you can plot the running max of the values.
+Create a scatter plot of the metric.
+Open the **Edit** menu and select **Annotations**.
+From there, plot the running maximum of the values.